 Co-workers at Hormel Foods were eager to give her tips about where to live and what to do when she relocated.
 “I’m not a beer drinker,” she says, “and in Arkansas we didn’t really have breweries, but here in Cincinnati it’s all about the beer and different breweries!”
 On weekends she will hit some of the city’s hot spots with her sorority sisters (Alpha Kappa Alpha has a graduate chapter in Cincinnati) and go bowling or to the movies, and, well, tour a few breweries.
 (Samples are involved.)

 As an African-American woman, Walker is mindful of racial diversity in the workplace.
-“That is something that we’re trying to improve,” she says.
 “We have multiple ERGs [employee resource groups], including one for African-Americans.
 There’s one for women called Women Our Way and one for LGBTQ people as well.
-Using our ERGs is one way to help change the view of Hormel Foods.
-Until 20 or 30 years ago, it’s been a more of a white-male-dominated company; but if you look at our marketing team now, there are so many women.
-Things are slowly changing.
-We are a little bit behind but they are trying, making so many efforts and trying to catch up with the times.”
+Using our ERGs is one way to continue evolving the view of Hormel Foods.”

 Walker says she is too engaged by her job to even think of leaving.
 Working with the data service 84.51°, she analyzes what shoppers are buying and why they return to certain products.
 “In a nutshell, I take shopper loyalty card data and turn it into insights to help our sales and marketing teams.”